March 02, 2026

 Because they have the same level of color intensity, I think the daffodils and camellia blossoms make a pretty pairing.

 I'm not sure how to describe how the designs on the salad plates differ in the way their shapes interact.
-Each of the plates interpret Celtic knots and symbols that are common throughout Irish iconography.
+Each of the plates interprets Celtic knots and symbols that are common throughout Irish iconography.

 The glassware too is done in green and gold, although in this case it's amber tumblers in pressed glass from the Fifties.
 They sit beside newer but still vintage wine stems I found hidden in the back of a consignment store — and have yet to identify.